osteele/hackingthelibrary.org/src/pages/handouts/5-repo-settings.md

 ---
 title: Owning your repo
 date: 2018-02-05
-description: Rename your repo and add your teammates as collaborators.
+description: Rename your repo, and add your teammates as collaborators, and remove kruft.
 ---

 If you cloned `olinlibrary/bear-as-a-service`, your repo looks like this: